jur/smp86xxsdk/README.md

 * TESTPRG = playrawmp4
 * USELOCALLIBS = yes

-As there is no full support for video and audio in the libaries, you need to use the libraries which are installed on the DMA-2500.

 # Run Test
 You need first to boot the Zyxel DMA-2500 and connect it to the network.
 The test will login into the device and start the example program.